Oncology - Appointments

 An appointment includes taking a history, performing a physical examination, and a discussion of prognosis and treatment options.
 The patient will typically remain in the hospital for 1-2 days for purposes of evaluation of the extent of the tumor-called staging.

 Options are presented to the pet owner describing what tests are necessary to reach the final diagnosis or, if the diagnosis is already known, what treatments are recommended.
-All of the resources of the Veterinary Health Complex at North Carolina State University are available for use, if needed.
+All of the resources of the NC State Veterinary Hospital at North Carolina State University are available for use, if needed.
 At North Carolina State University, we are fortunate to have a highly educated and enthusiastic faculty of veterinarians to support the health care process.
 Additionally, very high quality diagnostic and therapeutic options are available.
 In the Oncology Service, we are very concerned that pet owners make the best possible decision regarding the care of their pet.

 What will it cost?